codetojoy/gists_web/angular/sandbox-routing/Notes.md

 ### TODO

-* fake auth guard for admin
+* y - fake auth guard for admin
-* y - new player
-    - need to refresh the players list after delete, because it's a copy
-    - fire event ?
-* y - delete player
-    - need to refresh the players list after delete, because it's a copy
-    - fire event ?
+    - redirect to login page or modal ?
+    - spinner while waiting?
-* strategy as enum with dropdown
+* x - strategy as enum with dropdown
 * x - 'please select player'
 * x - edit player
     - for dirty data, should not leave the edit component
         - deactivate
+* x - new player
+* x - delete player